-4.1 IDP PROCESS PLAN FOR SECOND REVIEW
+4.1 IDP PROCESS PLAN FOR THIRD REVIEW

 The IDP Process Plan for Sol Plaatje Municipality is annually approved in August in accordance with the MSA of 2000.
 The Process Plan details the steps in preparing the IDP and municipal budget and includes public meetings scheduled for public participation meetings.
-The table below represents a high-level summary of the approved 2023/24 IDP (Review), planning for 2024/25 Budget Process Plan and references the five phases of integrated development planning.
+The table below represents the approved 2024/25 IDP (Review), planning for 2025/26 Budget Process Plan and references the five phases of integrated development planning.